Revealing the Nonequilibrium Nature of a Granular Intruder: The Crucial Role of Non-Gaussian Behavior

-{\em Model} Typically, the information available to an observer does not allow to adopt a prescribed protocol to determine a model.
+{\em Model.} Typically, the information available to an observer does not allow to adopt a prescribed protocol to determine a model.
 Therefore it is necessary to assume that a certain description is relevant (at a given scale) and check a posteriori its validity.
 The presence of multiple time scales as well as non Gaussianity could be explained by considering non-linear 1d models driven by white noise processes.
 However, such 1d models can not be out-of-equilibrium, unless with periodic boundary conditions, and therefore can not reproduce one of the main observed property, that is the aforementioned lack of time reversal symmetry of the angular velocity signal.
 Thus, a meaningful effective model should have at least two degrees of freedom~\cite{lucente2022inference}.
 Among the possible 2d systems, we choose to focus our attention on linear systems for two reasons.
 The first is that they have already been shown to correctly reproduce many properties of this system \cite{scalliet2015cages,lasanta2015itinerant,baldovin2019langevin,plati2020slow}.
 The second one is related to the observation that $\ave{(\theta-\theta_0)^2}\sim t$ even if $\omega$ is not Gaussian.
 Popular theoretical frameworks to explain this phenomenon rely on superstatistics such as diffusing diffusivity or, differently, on Continuous Time Random Walk (CTWR)\cite{chubynsky2014diffusing,chechkin2017brownian,barkai2020packets}.
 But we note that every linear system driven by a delta-correlated noise shows a standard diffusion, regardless of the distribution density of the stochastic forcing.
 There is of course a third clue about the linearity of the process, which is the observation of a correlation function which decays exponentially in time.
 None of these arguments is compelling, but together they are a strong hint in favour of the choice of a linear process.
+We also note that in \cite{baldovin2019langevin} the linearity of the model is not assumed {\it a priori} but obtained from the analysis of the signal.
 Of course in an Occam Razor based approach one should prefer a linear model (which has less parameters than non-linear ones) if there are no evidences for non-linearities.
 In the following, we propose a linear non-Gaussian stochastic process and give evidence that it is suitable to model the vibrofluidized granular gas experiment investigated in this Letter.
 Let us consider the following linear stochastic differential equation